Application & Selection Process

 When may letters of recommendation be submitted?

 While you may begin the process of gathering letters of recommendation at anytime, letters of recommendation may only be submitted during the time period for submitting supplemental applications.
-The period for submitting supplemental applications is currently scheduled to begin on August 21, 2019, and end on September 20, 2019 to be considered.
+The period for submitting supplemental applications is currently scheduled to begin on August 21, 2019, and end on October 20, 2019 (deadline extended) to be considered.

 May letters of recommendation be submitted through the website?